 The safety inspection of merchant vessels documented under the flag of the United States has been authorized in varying degrees by Congress and required by law since 1838.
 The Steamboat Inspection Service was created for the safeguarding of lives and property at sea.
 In the early days Congress hesitated to pass adequate safety laws because of fear of interfering with the growing steamboat industry which was playing a big part in the country's economic development.
 However, as the industry grew and the general public became aware of the need for maritime safety laws, Congress began to act to protect the public, beginning with passing a law on July 7, 1838 to "provide better security of the lives of passengers on board of vessels propelled in whole or in part by steam" (5 Stat.
 L., 304).
-The law was enforced by the Justice Department.
+The law was carried out by federal inspectors hired by the judges of the federal district courts.
 Experience showed the greatest casualties were caused by boiler explosions and by fire aboard ship.

 Steamboat Act of May 30, 1852